11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 4. You have a low credit score.

-High loan balances and delinquent payments can bring down your credit scores, which can adversely impact your chances of qualifying for a good interest rate should you need to borrow money again.
-If you’ve noticed your credit scores take a slide lately, that’s a telling sign that something is amiss.
-Learn more about what impacts your credit score.
+High loan balances and delinquent payments can bring down your credit scores, adversely impacting your chances of qualifying for a low interest rate should you need to borrow money again.
+If your credit scores have fallen lately, that’s a sign that something is amiss.

 5. You only make minimum payments.

-Just because you pay your credit card bills on time doesn’t mean you’re being financially responsible.
-If you're only making the minimum payments, you’re paying mostly interest, so your statement balances (and principal amount owed) aren’t decreasing by much each month.
+If you're only making the minimum payments, you’re mainly paying interest, so your statement balances (and principal amount owed) aren’t decreasing by much each month.
 Since credit cards tend to carry high interest rates, your amount owed can compound exponentially—even if you don’t use the card to purchase anything going forward.

-Missed payments will not only erode your credit but also put you at risk of defaulting on your loan.
+Missed payments will negatively impact your credit and put you at risk of defaulting on your loans and credit cards.
 In that case, your creditors may be able to seize your personal property, depending on the type of loan.
 For instance, if you default on an auto loan, your lender might repossess your vehicle.

 7. You have a stressful relationship with money.

-If you find yourself in a constant state of stress or shame around your debt, or if you feel powerless over money, it’s time to take action.
-People with bad relationships towards money may feel like their money controls them instead of the other way around, which can lead to poor spending or saving choices.
+If you find yourself in a constant state of stress or shame around your debt or feel powerless over money, it’s time to take action.
+People with bad relationships with money may feel like their money controls them instead of vice versa, leading to poor spending or saving choices.

 8. You have a high debt-to-income ratio.